What to do if…

 - If symptoms have not improved after 5 minutes and you have a second auto-injector, use it.

-- Reduce risk from swelling straight away.
+Reduce pressure from swelling now.

-- Wash with soap and water.
+- Wash the area with soap and water.

 - Consider an oral antihistamine for itching.

-- Consider paracetamol or ibuprofen for pain (if you can take them).
+- Consider paracetamol or ibuprofen for pain if you can take them.

 What can wait